speedie-de/dwm/README.md

   - dwm-status2d              | This patch allows you to draw stuff (and colored text) on your status bar.
   - dwm-swap-save-restore     | This patch extends status2d.
   - dwm-statusallmons         | This patch makes dwm print the status bar on all monitors
+  - dwm-rmaster               | This patch adds an option to have the master area on the right
+  - dwm-tilewide              | This patch adds a tilewide layout (14)
+  - dwm-stickyindicator       | Adds an indicator if your window is sticky.
+  - dwm-stairs                | This patch adds a stair layout (15)
+  - dwm-resetlayout           | This patch adds a keybind to reset layout and mfact

 ## Keybinds
 Below is a list of all dwm keybinds.